-Here’s a closer look at how predictive analytics can improve equipment maintenance and what that might mean for your plant.
+Here’s a closer look at how predictive analytics can improve asset management or equipment maintenance program and what that might mean for your plant.

 The Impact of Predictive Analytics